Nitrokey/nitrokey-documentation/nextbox/index.rst

    :alt: imgsp3
    :scale: 30 %

-4. enter your username and password and then click Log in.
+4. enter your username and password and click "Log in".

 .. figure:: /nextbox/images/nextbox_getting_started/sp_4.jpg
    :alt: imgsp4
    :scale: 30 %

-5. now you have access to your nextbox with your smartphone!
+5. now you have access to your NextBox with your smartphone!

 .. figure:: /nextbox/images/nextbox_getting_started/sp_5.jpg
    :alt: imgsp5